-Rear-facing Child Seat Placement A rear-facing child seat can be placed in any seating position in the back in any seating position in the back seat, but not in the front.
-Never put a rear-facing child seat in the front seat.
+Rear-facing Child Seat Placement

+A rear-facing child seat can be placed

+in any seating position in the back

+seat, but not in the front.
+Never put a

+rear-facing child seat in the front

+seat.

 If the passenger's front airbag inflates, it can hit the back of the child seat with enough force to kill or seriously injure an infant.